cebulada/Data_Science_ML-Group_2/README.md

 ## Group Topic

-- Create a machine learning model classifying Toronto Transit Commission (TTC) Subway, Bus and Streetcar Delays (from a period of 2014 - 2019) using Historical Toronto Weather Data Temporally (from a period of 2014 - 2019) and Toronto Residential House / Condos / Apartments sold house prices (during 2016) spatially.
+- Create a machine learning model classifying Toronto Transit Commission (TTC) Subway, Bus and Streetcar Delays (from a period of 2014 - 2019) using Historical Toronto Weather Data Temporally (from a period of 2014 - 2019).
 - The data will undergo Dimensionality Reduction through Principal Component Analysis (PCA) and other methods and will be fed through a Pipeline into a variety of regression Machine Learning Algorithms.
 - The best performing Machine Learning Algorithms will form an ensemble to better predict Subway, Bus and Streetcar Delays temporally and spatially.